 AFTER: Once the install was completed the ElectraGuard ESD Epoxy was allowed to cure for 3 days.
 As the epoxy cures the matrix of conductive nanoparticulates tightens, the conductivity stabilizes and increases substantially and the flooring is ready for resistance testing and the application of the sealers.

 The sealers (ElectraThane and ElectraGlaze) slightly raise the insulative properties thus allowing the flooring to meet a minimum required value (dependant on the operating voltage in the area) while keeping the maximum conductivity below 1 meg ohm.

 At this stage the flooring was retested for static voltage generation per ANSI ESD S20.20-2014, 97.2 with the following results: Max Negative: 4.3 volts, Max Positive 6.5.
 Average Voltage: A mere 0.67 of a single volt!

 Conclusion: Minimum Ignition Energy (MIE) has been clearly defined by the DOD and NFPA over a number of years.
 Example: Titanium with a median diameter of 10 microns is rated to ignite with a 25 Milli Joules (mJ) burst of energy.
-The energy release (in Joules) was calculated using the voltage and the typical capacitance of a person (as defined by the DOD at 300 pF).
+The energy release (in Joules) was calculated using the voltage we achieved from testing this flooring and the typical capacitance of a person (as defined by the DOD at 300 pF).